Last Updated on October 5, 2022

 As a further treat for the next day, we booked the sumptuous Sunday lunch at the Four Seasons hotel.
 The wonderful staff at the Four Seasons restaurant couldn’t have been more attentive.
 We had bottomless champagne, the most fabulous food, and they even made special birthday desserts for us!

 This was a 50th birthday celebration that just kept giving, and it was quite wonderful.
+It was 50th birthday travel at its finest!
 My turn next – we’re already coming up with more milestone birthday trip ideas for where to go for my next “round number” birthday!

 Top 50th Birthday Trip Ideas in the Oceania Region